-In the following article the Irish journalist Catherine Murphy tell us about a two-hour snow shoe hike.
+In the following article the Irish journalist Catherine Murphy tell us about a 2-3 hours snow shoe hike.

 This tour brings you right into the heart of the Cinque Torri.
 In terms of scenery, the Dolomites have an embarrassment of riches and this area is one of the most beautiful.
 More importantly, the tour walks you right through WWI history, through trenches and past caves and huts that Italian troops slept in and fought from.

 Cortina d’Ampezzo in Italy is one of Europe’s glitziest resorts but it has far more to offer outdoor enthusiasts than you might think.

 Cortina d’Ampezzo, so-called ‘Queen of the Dolomites’, has a long-held reputation as one of Europe’s glitziest resorts, popular with fur-clad Italians who like nothing more than to promenade on the resort’s main shopping street, the Corso Italia, each evening.

 But this jewel in the crown of the Italian Dolomites, former holiday hideaway for Francis Bacon and 1956 Winter Olympics host, has far more to offer outdoor enthusiasts.

 If you love combining winter activities with history and culture during winter or summer holidays, Cortina should be on your must-visit list for 2014, the centenary of the beginning of World War I.

 The mountains above Cortina are steeped in WWI history, the front lines of opposing Italian and Austrian troops still visible 100 years later and the remains of a military base still contained in the depths of the mountain.

 What could be more fitting than to visit the resort’s “open air museum”, situated in the Lagazuoi area near Passo Falzarego, on a two-hour snow shoe hike?